 One extra tip is to not use the native video recording software.
 Use apps like iMovie or MoviePro.
 These apps allow you to control settings on the camera that the native iPhone video recording app doesn’t allow or has only limited access to.

-Have you recording any education videos on an iPhone?
+Have you recorded any education videos on an iPhone?